 .The definition of a ‘looked after child’ is a person under the age of 18 who is provided with accommodation by a local authority, acting in its social services capacity, for a continuous period of more than 24 hours, by agreement with the parents or in accordance with section 22 of the Children Act 1989.
 Previously looked after refers to those children who immediately after being looked after became subject to an adoption order, (under section 46 of the Adoption and Children Act 2002), residence order (under Section 8 of the Children Act 1989), or specialist guardianship order (under Section 14A of the Children Act 1989).
 Children looked after under an agreed series of short term placements (respite care) are excluded.

 · ‘Live’ means the child’s permanent home at the date when applications close or, if a significant house move is involved, the latest reasonable date before the final allocation of places

 · Distance is measured in a straight line from a child’s home address to the school.
 Measurements are calculated using six-figure National Grid Co-ordinates taken from the National Land and Property Gazetteer.

 This grid reference refers to a point that falls within the permanent building structure corresponding to the address.
 The boundary of the building structure for the address is from Ordnance Survey's MasterMap.
 For smaller, residential properties the grid reference marks a point near the centre of the building.
 For larger properties, like schools with, for example, multiple buildings and large grounds, the grid reference relates to a point inside the main addressable building structure.
 The distance calculated is accurate to within 1 metre.

 Notification of Offer of Place

-The formal offer of a place will come from the Local Authority which will write to Parents/Carers on 16 April 2018 allocating a single place to their child.
+The formal offer of a place will come from the Local Authority which will write to Parents/Carers in April 2022 allocating a single place to their child.

 Unsuccessful applicants may also contact the Academy to be advised of their right of appeal to an Independent Appeal Panel.